littleregistry/.github/profile/README.md

-# 👋👶 Hi, we're Baby Pouch
+# 👋👶 Hi, we're Little Registry

-We work on tools and a product discovery platform for modern parents to learn, buy and discover the latest baby and kids products.
+We're building the future of gift registry and wishlists for merchants.